knative/docs/docs/versioned/eventing/channels/subscriptions.md

 You can update an existing Subscription by using the `kn` CLI tool or by applying an updated YAML file.

 === "kn"
-    The `kn subscription create` command can be used to update an existing Subscription.
-If a Subscription with the specified name already exists, the command updates it with the new configuration.
+    Use the `kn subscription update` command to modify an existing Subscription.

     **Example 1: Update the Sink of a Subscription**

     To change the Subscriber (Sink) of an existing Subscription named `mysubscription` to a different Knative Service:

     ```bash
-    kn subscription create mysubscription \
+    kn subscription update mysubscription \
-      --channel mychannel \
       --sink ksvc:new-service
     ```